 Crazy for Coconuts

-At ACTIONETIX you know our focus is on increasing performance through various means of nutritional manipulation, scientific training techniques and designing supplement programs that are specific to each rider.
+At ACTIONETIX our focus is on increasing performance through various means of nutritional manipulation, scientific training techniques and designing supplement programs that are specific to each rider.
 We firmly believe that being better prepared both physically and mentally is your edge to not only maximize the enjoyment you get from the sport, but to completely outsmart your competitors.

 “Peter, coconut water in its simplest form is great – it has many of the needed attributes for hydration and electrolyte consumption.
 Naturally it is considered fairly high in potassium, but somewhat low in sodium.
 Your body always tries to maintain a balance of sodium and potassium in a 3:2 ratio.
-If one of these is lacking, your body will adjust the other down by forcing your body to secrete it in the urine.
+If one of these is lacking, your body will adjust the other down by forcing your body to excrete it in the urine.
 So, if you are going to use it [coconut water] as part of your hydration strategy, you have to ensure that as an athlete that sweats, you are also taking in a decent amount of salt in your diet as well.”

 Below is the nutritional profile for ZICO Coconut Water, which is one of the more popular brands – note that sodium is very low and potassium quite high.